brunnerjosh/brunnerjosh.github.io/src/Components/Pages/_sections/professional.md

 - created React Native component that shared a data layer (Redux) with its React counterpart

 ## Technologies
-[TODO: RENDER THESE AS TAGS and/or a "cloud" based upon skill level?]
 Some of the technologies I work with currently or have worked with in the past include:
 <!--- Angular
 - React